webresto/docs/content/en/docs/graphql/authorization.md

 Other types of authorization must be implemented in-house and are not included in the basic package

+> ⚠️ By default setting `passwordPolicy = from_otp` it means what last OTP was setting as password, but you can get OTP in any time

+> ⚠️ X-Device-ID header required for all graphql request

 ## User restrictions

 To get user settings use the user section in restrictions